Speaker Installation Safety

 Here is a low ceiling example of an all steel bracket.

 So, Which set of speakers would you like to stand under?
-A HIS System Bracket, A professionally rigged system that costs hundreds more or a do it yourself cable and chain?
+An all steel Bracket, A professionally rigged system that costs hundreds more or a do it yourself cable and chain?

 By Joseph De Buglio(c) JdB Sound, Acoustics, Canada Jan.
 1999

-If you have any questions or comments about the sweetspot, please e-mail me or post your comments on the discussion group.
+If you have any questions or comments about this, please e-mail me or post your comments on the discussion group.
 Thank you.

 For questions or comments, our e-mail address is - jdbsound@echo-on.net